densecaviar/Cybersecurity-home-lab/docs/08-Network-Capture-with-Wireshark.md

 ## Overview

 This phase focuses on capturing and analyzing network traffic generated during an SSH brute-force attack.
 The objective is to demonstrate the use of **Wireshark** as a network analysis tool and to examine the network-level characteristics of an SSH brute-force attack.
 The attack is performed from **Hades** against **Atlas**, while the network traffic is captured and subsequently analyzed using Wireshark on **Odin**.

 Unlike the previous phases, Wazuh is not used for analysis in this phase.
-The purpose of this phase is specifically to demonstrate network packet capture and analysis using Wireshark.
+The purpose of this phase is specifically to demonstrate network packet capture and analysis using `Wireshark`.

 Devices involved:

 - **Hades** (Attacker) — `192.168.1.18`
 - **Atlas** (Target) — `192.168.1.7`
 - **Odin** (Network Analysis Workstation) — `192.168.1.12`

----

 ## Objectives